BradoBrain/CombineLearning/README.md

 .max - operator republishes just maximum value from upstream (it do that only when publisher has finished with all of items).

+.max(by: ) - operator that republishes max value it receive from upstream using criteria you specify.
+We can get and weigh value against each other.
+With this operator pipeline knows how to sort item and it's able to publish min value.

 // Sequence operations